-Configuring AES with Helm is the easiest way to deploy as the Ambassador values file already has direct support for this without having to modify an existing deployment YAML file.
-Refer to the AES docs for installing with helm.
+Configuring AES with Helm is the easiest way to deploy, as the Ambassador values file already has direct support for this without having to modify an existing deployment YAML file.
+Refer to the AES documentation for installing with helm.

-To install the agent as a sidecar, you should add the following to your custom values file, then install or upgrade AES with this values file.
-Refer to the Ambassador helm chart docs for a reference on the values file.
+To install the agent as a sidecar, you will need to add new configuration lines to your custom values file, then install or upgrade AES with this values file.
+Refer to the Ambassador helm chart documentation for a reference on the values file.
 This will add the container with the correct configuration to the AES pod as a sidecar.

-Add to the values YAML file:
+Add the following to the values YAML file:

 '''

 sidecarContainers:

 - name: sigsci-agent

 image: signalsciences/sigsci-agent:latest

 imagePullPolicy: IfNotPresent

-Configure the agent to use envoy gRPC on port 9999
+Configure the agent to use Envoy gRPC on port 9999

+env:

-- name: SIGSCI ACCESSKEYID
+- name: SIGSCI_ACCESSKEYID

 valueFrom:

 secretKeyRef:

-This secret needs added (see docs on sigsci secrets)
+This secret needs added (see documentation on sigsci secrets)

 name: sigsci.my-site-name-here

 key: accesskeyid

-- name: SIGSCI SECRETACCESSKEY
+- name: SIGSCI_SECRETACCESSKEY

-valueFrom:

-secretKeyRef:

-This secret needs added (see docs on sigsci secrets)
+'''

+'''

 name: sigsci.my-site-name-here

 key: secretaccesskey

-Configure the envoy to expect response data
+Configure the Envoy to expect response data

 - name: SIGSCI ENVOY EXPECT RESPONSE DATA

 value: "1"

-Configure the envoy gRPC listener address on any unused port
+Configure the Envoy qRPC listener address on any unused port

 - name: SIGSCI ENVOY GRPC ADDRESS

 value: localhost:9999

 ports:

 - containerPort: 9999

 name: grpc

 securityContext:

 The sigsci-agent container should run with its root filesystem read only

 readOnlyRootFilesystem: true

 Ambassador uses user 8888 by default, but the sigsci-agent container

 needs to run as sigsci(100)

 runAsUser: 100

 volumeMounts:

 - name: sigsci-tmp

 mountPath: /sigsci/tmp

 volumes:

 - name: sigsci-tmp

 emptyDir: {}

-Example upgrading AES with helm:
+Example of upgrading AES with helm:

 helm upgrade ambassador \

 --values /path/to/ambassador-sigsci values.yaml \

 --namespace ambassador \

-datawire/ambassador

 '''

-Alternatively use Helm to render the manifest files.
+Alternatively, you can use Helm to render the manifest files.
 This makes adding the agent sidecar much easier than manually editing the YAML files.
 The modified deployment YAML will be in: